Home / Our Services /

 - Before and/or after surgery, your doctor will likely prescribe eye drops to help prevent infection and reduce swelling for faster recovery.

 - Most patients experience improved vision very soon after surgery.
-Your sight may continue to steadily improve.
+Larger and more dense cataracts your vision may take longer to improve.

 - One eye is treated at a time to give the eye adequate time to recover and stabilize before treating the other.
 This usually takes several weeks.